pkarsy/sshportfw/README.md

   user auser
   # some options but dont put forwarding rules here
 ```
-This rule can detect the network 10.5.2.XX and act accordingly.
-Of course we can detect another unique element of our network.
+This rule can detect network 10.5.2.XX and act accordingly.
+Of course, we can detect another unique element of our network.
 Be careful here as a lot of NATs tend to use the 192.168.0.x or 192.168.1.x, and can be hard to distinguish them.
 It is probably beneficial to use less common IP ranges.
-NOTE : If we have a range extender/second router giving a different subnet, the ssh config needs additional rules.
+NOTE: If we have a range extender/second router giving a different subnet, the ssh config needs additional rules.

 ### ~/.ssh/config : Access firewalled services using a jumphost
 If we can't or don't want to open a lot of ports to our router (see the previous example) we can use a jumphost